MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ### Filing the RL-1 in XML format

-Before you use the Internet to submit RL-1 records, you need an RL-1 Authorization number.
-The RL-1 Authorization number and the Software Developer Number can be found with the year-end update at [Dynamics GP Downloads](/dynamics/s-e/gp/mdgp2018_release_download_378).
+Before you use the Internet to submit RL-1 records, you need an RL-1 Authorization number and form number (found above).
 Both numbers change every year.

 #### Data validation features